 The ability to collect, manage and analyze logs of login events has always been a good source of troubleshooting and diagnostic information.
 Logons are the one common activity across nearly all attack patterns.
 They provide one of the clearest indicators of compromise to help protect company data and thwart attacks.
-The need to provide a centralized history of login events is also a mandatory component of many security standards and governance policies.
+The need to provide a centralized and searchable audit on all active directory user login history is also a mandatory component of many security standards and governance policies.

 UserLock means you can be sure to quickly obtain the audit events needed and avoid an event log tsunami: